Hydraulic cylinder drift

 A cylinder is a finely balanced and attuned piece of equipment.
 It operates within a specified range for each piece of machinery, depending on the task.
 Any variations outside those specifications present the risk of drift and damage.

 There are two types of valves in a cylinder for holding pressure and relieving pressure.
 The first controls the rate at which fluid enters the cylinder.
 The second relieves the pressure if it exceeds the specified range.
 If working properly, the cylinder is self-regulating for pressure.
-If not, then you have an indirect cause for drift through damage and failure to other components, particularly seals.
+If not, then you have an indirect cause for drift through damage and failure to other components, particularly hydraulic cylinder seals.

 Contaminated fluid